bp-momentum/ai-tester/README.md

 ### ⚙️ Configuration

 Once the AI is running, you can start the Tester.
 In the settings, you can set the IP and port of the AI.
 You also need to set the Backend Mock port to match the port that was set in the AI.
 The Backend Mock port is the port that the Tester will use to communicate with the AI.
 The Backend Mock port can be set to any port that is not used by any other application.
 The default port is `3000`.
+If the port is not configured correctly, the AI will raise errors and the Tester will hang until a test is canceled.

 ### 🧪 Testing